opendoghuman/opendoghuman.github.io/_behaviour/pulling-on-a-leash.md

 ---
 title: Pulling on a leash
 excerpt: Various methods to help with pulling
-description: How to stop pulling leash, leash training
+description: How to stop pulling leash, leash training, leash frustration
 header:
   teaser: /media/behavior/dog-pulling-man.jpg